Indies Brigade: History

 On the 15th of August, the brigade departed France for the Netherlands.
 Upon return, the unit was separated from the Dutch mobile army on the 6th of September so that the brigade could prepare to leave for the colonies.
 On the 29th of October the first of the troops from the Indies Brigade left the Netherlands, sailing for the Dutch East Indies from Texel aboard a Dutch navy squadron under command of the member of the Commissarissen Generaal, Rear-Admiral Buyskes, consisting of Zr.
 Ms. Admiraal Evertsen (flagship), Zr.
 Ms. Admiraal De Ruyter, Zr.
 Ms. Amsterdam, Zr.
 Ms. Braband, Zr.
 Ms. Maria van Reigersbergen, Zr.
 Ms. Iris, and Zr.
 Ms. Spion.
 On board of the De Ruyter were Commissioners-General Buyskes and Elout, the botanist Caspar Georg Carl Reinwardt, and about 600 soldiers of the Indies Brigade who had been at the Battle of Waterloo, but now came to fulfill the original task of the brigade: defending the Dutch East Indies, under command of lt-general Anthing; another 1200 were spread over the remaining ships.
 The squadron arrived on the roadstead of Batavia on 21 May 1816.

-The passage had been far from smooth and 48 people on the De Ruyter had not survived the voyage, while 116 people were seriously ill on arrival.
+The passage had been far from smooth and 48 people on the De Ruyter did not survive the voyage, while 116 people were seriously ill on arrival.
 Anthing was no longer aboard, as he had left the ship with a number of his troops at a stop in the bay of Benkoelen.
 He had there bought a small ship with his own money and set off to finish the voyage in this way, as he had found the voyage on the De Ruyter to be "intolerable".
-They arrived at the Anjer and continued over land to Batavia, arriving on 10 June 1816.
+They arrived at Anjer and continued over land to Batavia, arriving on 10 June 1816.